"

 4. Can be applied to any underlying non-market good or service that requires evaluation.

-1. Hypothetical bias – as the survey questions often involve hypothetical scenarios, the results may not reflect the implications in the real-world.
+1. Hypothetical bias – as the survey questions often involve hypothetical scenarios, the results may not reflect reality.
 Therefore, the results are often context dependent.

 2. There are differences between willingness-to-pay and willingness-to-accept caused by loss aversion and reference points prior to the survey.